ReesavGupta/prd-agent-backend/README.md

 # Authentication API
+Latest backend workflow is documented in the repo root at ../Latest-project-workflow.md.
 A comprehensive user authentication system built with FastAPI and MongoDB, featuring JWT tokens, password hashing, rate limiting, and role-based access control foundations.

 ## Features